mehulagg/gitlab/doc/user/application_security/dependency_scanning/analyzers.md

 ### Disabling default analyzers

-Setting `DS_EXCLUDED_ANALYZERS` to a list of the official analyzers, disables them.
+Setting `DS_EXCLUDED_ANALYZERS` to a list of the official analyzers disables them.
 In `.gitlab-ci.yml` define:

 ```yaml